opentelekomcloud/docs/lts/user-guide/modifying-a-log-transfer-task.md

 ## Scenarios<a name="section48277357143234"></a>

 This section describes how to modify a log transfer task.
-You can modify the log topic, OBS bucket, log prefix, and status of the transfer task.
+You can modify the log topic, Object Storage Service \(OBS\) bucket, log prefix, and status of the transfer task.

 ## Prerequisites<a name="section29149019143234"></a>